G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

   condition: True
 ```

-- The `password` field sets the password value for your instance default username.
+- The *password* field sets the password value for your instance default username.
 Depending on the instance image, the username may vary.
-For example, if you create a virtual instance using the Ubuntu distro, your default username will be “ubuntu”.
+For example, if you create a virtual instance using the Ubuntu distro, your default username will be *ubuntu*

-- With the `chpasswd: { expire: False }` configuration, you do not need to change the password of your default user after you access the instance.
+- With the *chpasswd: { expire: False }* configuration, you do not need to change the password of your default user after you access the instance

-- `ssh_pwauth: True` allows your instance to be accessible using a username and password
+- *ssh_pwauth: True* allows your instance to be accessible using a username and password

-- The `power_state` block option tells cloud-init to always wait 30 seconds for the cloud-init process to finish before shutting down the system
+- The *power_state* block option tells cloud-init to wait 30 seconds for the cloud-init process to finish before shutting down the system

 After the virtual instance is up and running, you can access the instance using the ssh command below: